DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 * Writing a personal statement
 * Preparing for interviews

-Our advisers can help you at any time, even if you're a year away from applying.
+Our advisers can help you at any time, even if you're a year or more away from applying.

 ## Meet Emma, a Teacher Training Adviser